Lyaaaaaaaaaaaaaaa/GNU-LINUX-Auto-Security-Audit/README.md

 It is inspired by the [configuration recommendations of a GNU/Linux system](https://www.ssi.gouv.fr/en/guide/configuration-recommendations-of-a-gnulinux-system/) guide by the [ANSSI](https://www.ssi.gouv.fr/en) (the french National Agency of Information System Security)

+## What does the script do?

+*The order is not relevant*

+- Check the Umask
+- List the active processes (and processes listening on the network)
+- Check permission of sensitives files
+- List executable with Setuid and owned by root
+- List the accounts
+- Check the session expiration (TMOUT environnement variable)
+- Check for automatic update
+- List your enabled repositories
+- List files editables by everyone
+- List directories editables by everyone
+- Check unowned files

 ## How to use it?

 1. Give the executable right to the script `chmod +x script.sh`.